What really is 5S?

 Reading books related to the 5s methodology or browsing articles available on the Internet, we can meet with various development of subsequent "S".
 We can also come across many academic discussions on how to correctly explain subsequent stages into Polish.

-Let's check what it looks like at the source, i.e. in the country of cherry blossoms.
+So let's see what it looks like at the source, i.e. in the land of the rising sun.

 - Seiri